Improved Approximation Algorithms for the Expanding Search Problem: Introduction

 \section{Introduction}

-A vital issue faced by disaster-relief teams sent to regions devastated by natural or man-made catastrophes is to decide where to search for buried or isolated people.
-The fundamental issues behind these decisions are that, in emergency situations, technical means for probing and for clearing areas are often limited, there is no full knowledge concerning the whereabouts of potential survivors, and rescue operations are time-critical since the chances of survival decrease with the time needed for rescue; see also Averbakh and Pereira~\cite{averbakh2012flowtime}.
-Mathematically, we model this problem using an undirected graph with edge lengths.
-The vertices of the graph correspond to different locations in the disaster area, and the edges between them correspond to possible connections between the locations.
-The length of an edge corresponds to the time that is needed to clear the connection.
-Clearing a connection may mean to clear a road connection of rubble or explosives, or to dig in snow, dirt, or debris for survivors.
-There is a single rescue team initially located at a designated root vertex.
-Based on experience, the rescue team has knowledge about the number of survivors that is located at the different locations.
-The goal is to minimize the average time at which the survivors are reached.
+A critical challenge faced by disaster-relief teams deployed to regions devastated by natural or human-made catastrophes is determining where to search for buried or isolated people.
+The fundamental issues behind these decisions are that, in emergencies, technical means for probing and clearing areas are often limited, there is incomplete knowledge regarding the exact locations of potential survivors, and rescue operations are time-sensitive since the chances of survival decrease with the time taken for rescue.

+Following Averbakh and Pereira~\cite{averbakh2012flowtime}, this problem is modeled using an undirected graph with edge lengths.
+The graph's vertices represent different locations within the disaster area, and the edges represent possible connections between these locations.
+The length of an edge corresponds to the time required to clear the connection, which could involve removing rubble from a road, defusing explosives, or digging through snow, dirt, or debris.
+A single rescue team starts at a designated root vertex.
+Based on prior knowledge, the rescue team is aware of the number of survivors at each location, which is represented by the vertex weights.
+The objective is to minimize the average time it takes for the team to reach a survivor.

-A solution to the problem is given by a sequence of edges to clear until all vertices (with non-zero weight) can be reached.
-Once an edge is cleared, it can be traveled along in negligible time by the rescue team, so that only the time needed to clear edges is considered.
-A search problem of this kind is called \emph{expanding search problem} (ESP) since the set of vertices accessible by the rescue team expands in every step.
-This is in contrast to \emph{pathwise search problems} where the actual movement of the searcher is modeled and traversing an edge always requires time equal to the length of the edge, no matter whether it is the first traversal or not.
+A solution to the problem is represented by a sequence of edges to clear until all vertices with non-zero weight can be reached.
+Once an edge is cleared, the rescue team can travel along it in negligible time, so we only consider the time required to clear the edges.
+This type of problem is referred to as an \emph{expanding search problem}, where the set of vertices accessible by the rescue team expands with each step.
+This contrasts with \emph{pathwise search problems}, where the movement of the searcher is modeled in such a way that traversing an edge always takes time equal to the edge length, regardless of whether it is the first traversal or not.